monero-project/monero-site/README.md

   * Install Bundler: `gem install bundler`
   * Install Jekyll with all dependencies (run from the project directory): `bundle`

 * GitHub/GitLab: Pretty much everything in Monero is hosted on [GitHub](https://github.com/monero-project) or [getmonero GitLab](https://repo.getmonero.org/users/monero-project/projects) and uses Git as the primary version control system.
 If you're not familiar with how to use Git, you can check out [this tutorial](https://guides.github.com/activities/hello-world/) for a good overview.
 It will take you through pretty much everything you'll need to know to edit the website.
-If you haven't already, register on GitLab and fork the [Monero Website repository](https://github.com/monero-project/monero-site).
-Please note that GitLab accounts logged in using the "Log in with GitHub" option require manual intervention in order to be able to fork repositories.
-Either register your account using email/password or contact the Website Workgroup via GitLab or `#monero-site` to have your GitHub OAuth profile unlocked.
+If you haven't already, register on GitHub and fork the [Monero Website repository](https://github.com/monero-project/monero-site).

 *Note: If you're confused, feel free to click other files in the same directory (folder) that you are in for the step that you are on to see some working examples.
 Compare them to the instructions and you should understand better.*